stroxler/callable_syntax_examples/draft_pep/README.rst

 The benefits of this proposal would have included
-- Perfect syntactic consistency between signatures and callable types
+- Perfect syntactic consistency between signatures and callable types.
-- Support for most features of function signatures (named, optional, variadic args)
+- Support for more features of function signatures (named, optional, variadic args) that this PEP does not support.

 Key downsides that led us to reject the idea include the following:
-- A large majority of use cases only use positional-only arguments, and this syntax would be more verbose for that use case, both because of requiring argument names and an explicit ``/``.
+- A large majority of use cases only use positional-only arguments, and this syntax would be more verbose for that use case, both because of requiring argument names and an explicit ``/``, for example ``(int, /) -> bool`` where our proposal allows ``(int) -> bool``
 - The requirement for explicit ``/`` for positional-only arguments has a high risk of causing frequent bugs - which often wouldn’t be detected by unit tests - where library authors would accidentally use types with named arguments.
 - Our analysis suggests that support for ``ParamSpec`` is key, but the scope rules laid out in PEP 612 would have made this difficult.